binshops/prestashop-rest/Readme.md

 If your shop is running on 1.7.6.x version of PrestaShop, please check the 1.7.6.x branch.
 The stable version supports latest Ps version.

 ### Required Modules
-These native modules are required to work with this REST API.
+These native modules, which are already included in PrestaShop out of the box, are required to work with this REST API.

 - ps_mainmenu (Native Ps Menu module)
 - ps_featuredproducts (Native Ps Featured Products module)